Aristotle-Metadata-Enterprises/argusjs/README.md

 * patch(url, data): Sends a PATCH request with a JSON body.
 * delete(url): Sends a DELETE request to the provided URL.
 * graphQL(query): Sends a GraphQL query to the Aristotle API.
+* mdrUrl(): Returns the URL of the Metadata Registry.

 ### Example
 ```javascript